Dallas Age Discrimination Lawyer

 - Benefits packages that exclude older employees or offer greater benefits to younger employees

 The process of pursuing an age discrimination claim is lengthy, complex, and time-consuming.
-You will need an employment lawyer to represent you to help you achieve the best possible outcome.
+You will need a Dallas age discrimination attorney to represent you.
 Employees typically have short time periods within which to bring claims, which is why you need a reputable lawyer in your community today.
 Avoid law firms that are not in your city or state, and if the firm looks like a far-off mill, then it probably is one.
 Firms located in other states who claim they have one lawyer licensed in your state are good ones to avoid.
-The National Employment Lawyers Association (www.nela.org) is an excellent resource to find a reputable employment attorney in your area.
-In Texas, the Texas Employment Lawyers Association (www.mytela.org) is another great resource.
+The National Employment Lawyers Association is an excellent resource to find a reputable employment attorney in your area.
+In Texas, the Texas Employment Lawyers Association is another great resource.

 We Go to Court for You

 With 17 years of defense experience, Matt Scott is confident in the courtroom and knows how to strategize and position your case well in trial.

 Board Certified Attorney

 Matt Scott has held his Board Specialization in Labor and Employment Law by the Texas Board of Legal Specialization for nearly 20 years.

 Honesty & Transparency